northbourne/northbourne/README.md

 ## Context Agnostic?

-Northbourne is designed to run independant from the endpoint you want to configure, without being forced to be a "master" or a "slave".
+Northbourne is designed to run independent from the endpoint you want to configure, without being forced to be a "master" or a "slave".
 The context driver can be the local shell (Eg. bash, zsh), a remote one (Eg. ssh), or even a custom one for various communication methods.

 ## Contributing